sedakurt/StreamlitProjects/README.md

 # StreamlitProjects
 Config files for my GitHub profile.
 This is a Python simple project with Streamlit and yaml.
+The code in 'venv' folder.